Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 • Whether it is obligatory or voluntary for the data subject to supply data, and if obligatory, the consequences of not doing so.

-Currently, the PDPA does not provide any data breach notification requirements.
-However, as per the Public Consultation Paper 1/2018: The Implementation of Data Breach Notification, data controllers are required to notify the affected data subjects and regulatory authority about the breach and whether any of their information has been compromised as a result.
+Additionally, as per the Public Consultation Paper 1/2018: The Implementation of Data Breach Notification, data controllers are required to notify the Commissioner about the breach and whether any of their information has been compromised as a result within 72 hours.

-There is no requirement for conducting data protection impact assessment under the PDPA.
+There is no requirement for conducting a data protection impact assessment under the PDPA.

-A data controller must keep and maintain a record of any privacy notice, data subject request, or any other information relating to personal data processed by him in the form and manner that may be determined by the regulatory authority.
+A data controller must keep and maintain a record of any privacy notice, data subject request, or any other information relating to personal data processed by him in the form and manner that may be determined by the Commission.

-• Where the consent of data subject is obtained for transfer; or
+• Where the consent of the data subject is obtained for transfer; or

-• Where the transfer is necessary for the performance of contract between the parties;
+• Where the transfer is necessary for the performance of a contract between the parties;

 • The transfer is for the purpose of any legal proceedings or for the purpose of obtaining legal advice or for establishing, exercising or defending legal rights;